ufoscout/c3p0/README.md

 __C3p0__: "Hello, I don't believe we have been introduced.
      A pleasure to meet you.
 I am C-3p0, JSON-DB Relations."

-Are you playing with Postgres and you like it?

 Do you think JSON is excellent, but it could be better handled in your DB code?

 whether you like [tokio-postgres](https://crates.io/crates/tokio-postgres) or